|Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

 Vascular surgery and procedures are part of the Department of Surgery spectrum of services at Chester County Hospital.
 As such, vascular surgery patients benefit from the comprehensive support of their surgeons along with primary care physicians, cardiologists (specialists in the medical aspects of blood vessel disorders), medical intensivists, radiologists, endocrinologists, wound care specialists, respiratory therapists, pathologists, rehabilitation programs and the full suite of clinical services.
 In addition, the hospital offers Peripheral Vascular Disease (PVD) Screening to help patient detect any early signs of blood vessel disorders so that they can be treated before more severe problems occur.

 For more information or to schedule a Peripheral Vascular Screening, please call the Nurse Navigator at 610.738.2771.

-For more information about vascular surgeons on the Medical Staff at The Chester County Hospital and Health System, call our Physician Referral Service at 610.738.2300 or visit the Find a Doctor section of our website.
+For more information about vascular surgeons on the Medical Staff at Chester County Hospital, call our Physician Referral Service at 800-789-PENN (7366) or visit the Find a Doctor section of our website.